 Oklahoma: Starting Thursday, Nov.
 19, all bars and restaurants will be required to close by 11 p.m.
 No in-person service of food or alcohol will be allowed after 11 p.m. except for restaurant drive-thru windows or curbside pickup.

 Pennsylvania: Restaurants and bars can open indoor dining, up to 25% occupancy or up to 50% occupancy with self-certification.

 Virginia: The on-site sale, consumption, and possession of alcohol is prohibited after 10:00 p.m. in any restaurant, dining establishment, food court, brewery, microbrewery, distillery, winery, or tasting room.
 All restaurants, dining establishments, food courts, breweries, microbreweries, distilleries, wineries, and tasting rooms must close by midnight.
 Virginia law does not distinguish between restaurants and bars, however, under current restrictions, individuals that choose to consume alcohol prior to 10:00 p.m. must be served as in a restaurant and remain seated at tables six feet apart.

 Michigan: Indoor dining is not open.

 Washington: Restaurants and Bars are closed for indoor dine-in service.
-Outdoor dining and to-go service are permitted, provided that all outdoor dining must comply with the requirements of the Outdoor Dining Guidance.
+Outdoor and open-air dining and to-go service are permitted, provided that all outdoor/open-air dining must comply with the requirements of the Outdoor and Open-air Seating Guidance here.